 Whether you are new to the Impact Aid program or more experienced, keep this booklet handy to help you navigate the intricacies of the program.
-The Basics of Impact Aid provides a general overview of the Impact Aid program and its funding history through FY 2022.
+The Basics of Impact Aid provides a general overview of the Impact Aid program and its funding history through FY 2023.
 The heart of the booklet is a section-by-section discussion of the program's key components.
 Charts, graphs and formula calculations are included to help you better understand how the program works.

-Federally impacted school districts are demographically and geographically diverse, educating more than 10 million children across the United States.
+Federally impacted school districts are demographically and geographically diverse, educating nearly 10 million children across the United States.
 Established in 1973, the National Association of Federally Impacted Schools (NAFIS) is the leading voice advocating for Impact Aid on behalf of federally impacted school districts and the children they educate.
-NAFIS is the umbrella organization for four subgroups: Federal Lands Impacted Schools Association (FLISA), Military Impacted Schools Association (MISA), Mid-to-Low LOT Schools (MTLLS) and National Indian Impacted Schools Association (NIISA).
+NAFIS is the umbrella organization for four subgroups: Federal Lands Impacted Schools Association (FLISA), Military Impacted Schools Association (MISA), Learning Opportunity Impacted Schools Association (LO-ISA) and National Indian Impacted Schools Association (NIISA).
 Together, NAFIS and these four subgroups comprise the NAFIS Family.